muxyz/website/index.md

 </p>
 <p>
 In our current world, few dominate the many.
 The term FANG, has come to reference the global tech incumbents that rule our lives.
 They benefit from exploiting our actions and deliver addictive services that are impossible to break free of.
-We have a chance to build a system which removes these exploits and creates a more free, transparent and open economy.
+We have the chance to build a new network which removes these exploits and creates a more free, transparent and open economy.
 </p>
 </div>